Pipeline Stages & Configuration | FieldCamp

 Who can access Pipeline Configuration?

-Only Admin and Superadmin roles.
+Admin and Superadmin roles.
 Dispatchers, field technicians, and other roles cannot view or modify pipeline settings.
 See Roles and Permissions.

 Related Articles